fkyprianou/deved-platform/content/blog/en/drinking-water-reminder-app-with-node-react-and-vonage-messages-api.md

 Save the **Application ID** and the generated private key.
 You can also [purchase a number and link your Vonage number here](https://developer.vonage.com/en/numbers/code-snippets/buy).

-Next, you need to install some dependances.
+Next, you need to install some dependencies.
 Type the following in your terminal:

 ```
 npm install cors@2.8.5 cypress@12.11.0 express@4.18.2 node-schedule@2.1.1 react-dom@18.2.0 react@18.2.0 webpack@5.81.0